 FERPA

-A detailed review of FERPA legislation can be found at the U.S. Department of Education website.
+Northeast Ohio Medical University (NEOMED or University) fully complies with the FERPA legislation which can be found at the U.S. Department of Education website.

 Information for Students